express-rate-limit/rate-limit-redis/contributing.md

 #### `./`

 - `package.json`: Node package information.
-- `pnpm-lock.yaml`: PNPM lock file, please do not modify manually.
+- `package-lock.yaml`: Node package lock file, please do not modify manually.
 - `tsconfig.json`: The Typescript configuration for this project.
 - `changelog.md`: A list of changes that have been made in each version.
 - `contributing.md`: This file, helps contributors get started.